 Additional courses to satisfy General Education Graduation Requirements: These courses are not program requirements; however, have to be completed in order to be eligible to graduate from the college.
 Students may choose a satisfier course from the College Catalog and take the course during a semester of their preference.
 Suggested semesters to take the courses are listed below.

-(C2) Mathematics Competency (Suggested: 3 rd semester) (C4) Computer Literacy Competency (Suggested: 2 nd semester) (C5) Human Experience Competency (Suggested: Non-nursing semester)
+(Suggested: 3rd semester) Mathematics Competency (C2)(Suggested: 2nd semester) Computer Literacy Competency (C4)(C5)Human Experience Competency (Suggested: Non-nursing semester)

 Can be satisfied through ACT/COMPASS scores (Math Competency) or through a competency test (Computer Literacy Competency)